Ms. Jenny S. Madsen

 - The student should present a letter from the pastor of the church making the grant, indicating the student(s) to receive the grant.

 Nazarene Bible College is approved for the training of veterans.
-At the present time, the specific approved programs for which the veteran may receive educational benefits are the Bachelor of Arts in Ministry (B.A.Min.), the Associate of Arts in Ministry (A.A.Min.), and the Associate of Arts in General Studies (A.A.G.S.).
+At the present time, the specific approved programs for which the veteran may receive educational benefits are the Bachelor of Arts in Ministry (B.A.Min.) and the Associate of Arts in Ministry (A.A.Min.)

 VA students should go to www.gibill.va.gov to apply for benefits or to make benefit changes.
 Veterans who have been approved to receive GI Bill Benefits should submit a copy of their VA Letter of Certification to the Financial Aid office.